mohanson/daze/README.md

 ### File rule.ls

-Daze uses a RULE file to customize your own rules(optional).
-RULE has the highest priority in routers so you should carefully maintain it.
-This is a RULE document located at "./rule.ls", use `daze client -r ./rule.ls` to apply it.
+Daze uses a "rule.ls" file to customize your own rules(optional). "rule.ls" has the highest priority in routers so you should carefully maintain it.
+The "rule.ls" is located on the "./rule.ls" by default, or you can use `daze client -r path/to/rule.ls` to apply it.

 ```
 L a.com